SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 Great Success!
 You have now initiated a Vault server in production mode, unsealed the server, and **authenticated** as the root user.
 Now it's time to configure the vault server to serve us some dynamic secrets for our MySQL database.
 We are going to do this using the **database secrets engine** in Vault.

-## 7. Configure Vault to Serve Dynamic Secrets for MySQL
+## 7. Configure Vault to Serve Dynamic Secrets for MySQL:
 Start the pre-installed database Vault secrets service with: